SandipanIO/coming-soon-template/README.md

 This is a coming soon template built using HTML, CSS, and JavaScript.
 It is fully responsive and has the following features:
 - Countdown timer
-- Popup form for newletter
+- Popup form for newsletter
 - Sliding contact form
 - Form validation